library(nlme); library(performance); library(emmeans)

 Sample_time1:Variety:Fertilizer 8 72 0.731698 0.6631

-The ANOVA showed a significant effect of Sample_time and Sample_time x Fertilizer interaction effect.
+The ANOVA showed a significant effect of sample time and sample time-by-fertilizer interaction effect.

-Next, we can estimate marginal means and confidence intervals for the independent variables using emmeans()
+Next, we can estimate marginal means and confidence intervals at different levels of the independent variables using emmeans()

 .